 The Normans first built houses of wood.
 By the 12th century, wood was replaced by stone.
 Soon, all the wealthy people in the Middle Ages constructed homes made of stone.
 Great Lords had fancy beds and a corner in the room was adorned with chimneys.
 This was truly a symbol of luxury in the Dark Ages.

 A knight's house was almost like a miniature castle.
 Knights followed a life at par with the Nobles and Lords.
 Knights had to always be prepared for battles and maintain the best of physical fitness.

 The life of a Nobleman's wife revolved around taking care of the house.
 She also had to keep a watchful eye over the education of her children.
 Dancing or stitching were some of the forms of recreation.
 Rich women also fussed over dresses and costumes.
 They loved to wear elaborately designed clothing and hats.

 The poor folk followed a simple diet.
 For some, it only comprised grains and water.
 Vegetables and meat was added if it was available.
 They also toiled and gathered fruits and nuts in search of food.
 When the crops were good, they lived a fairly comfortable life.
 Many spent their time in service of the Church.

 Weaving, spinning, mending clothes etc. were some of the duties practiced by women from extremely poor families, apart from managing their daily tasks.
 The rich on the other hand, gorged on a variety of meat.
 Fish, birds, mutton and pork was a part of their daily diet.
 Elaborate feasts were held during festive times.

 People were allowed to take a holiday on auspicious occasions.
 This was a time when common folk indulged in sports or games.
 People from the higher class such as knights even participated in tournaments like hunting or sword fighting.

-Thus, we see how life in the Middle Ages was dictated by the feudal system.
+Thus, life in the Middle Ages was dictated by the feudal system.
 However, this was also the period that witnessed the foundation of modern Western civilization.